Sangeet96/Task-Master-ReactApp/README.md

 I'm happy to share my latest project: a React Vite task manager app deployed on Vercel.
 It boasts a user-friendly interface for managing your tasks, offering features like:

--> Effortless Task Creation: Simply add a description and choose the initial completion status.
+-> Effortless Task Creation: Simply add a description and save the task.

 -> Seamless Editing: Modify existing tasks as needed, updating details and completion status.